 Brussels Airport (IATA: BRU, ICAO: EBBR) is Belgium's main airport.
 Approximately 19 million passengers make use of the airport each year, and numbers are rising every year.
 In 2000 a record number of passengers, 21.6 million, used the airport.
 Since the demise of Sabena in November 2001, traffic fell from more than 21 million a year to only 14 million passengers.
 However, a lot of new airlines came to Brussels or expanded, and that's why passenger levels are back on the level of the late nineties.

 Brussels Airport recorded 223.000 movements in 2012 (against 326.000 in 2000).
 Brussels Airport is also an important destination for cargo operations, which often brings special traffic.
 However, since the move of the European Headquarters from DHL to Leipzig, cargo traffic fell from 24.700 cargo flights a year in 2007, to 16.600 in 2008.
 In 2012 the airport received 11.500 cargo flights.

 A large variety of small and large airlines have Brussels in their network.
-Jet Airways established a hub at Brussels Airport back in 2007 and now offers 6 flights a day to India, the US and Canada.
+Jet Airways established a hub at Brussels Airport back in 2007 and offers nowadays 4 flights a day to India, the US and Canada.
 As from May 2013, Finnair Cargo has established its second European hub at Brussels Airport.
 Flights are operated by Nordic Global MD-11F's.
 Also as from 2014 both Vueling and Ryanair based their aircraft in Brussels flying to Southern European destinations.